andyandroid/favorite-apps/README.md

 favorite-apps
 =============

-Automatically count the time and frequency of your apps launched and sort and display them in one widget.
+Automatically count the running time and frequency of your apps launched and sort, display them in one widget.
 You can easily find and launch your favorite apps in desktop